GC-public-projects/AuthuiFirestoreDemo/README.md

     }
 }
 ```

+### !! end of AUthui Implementation, the project is ready to be tested for authentication !!

 # Firestore implementation
 Following MVVM architecture, We will create model classes to serialize the documents from or to Firestore (like a table), then the repository to handle the calls to the DB, hence some other views and viewModels to display the data.
 MVVM is almost like DAO but Jetpack compose oriented.